 2nd Chance Employer Webinar Series

-In this seven-part webinar series, Imperative will be sharing our insight and experience from two decades of consulting with employers about the legal and practical considerations of criminal history in making hiring decisions and to properly equip employers to make fair, well-informed, and legal hiring decisions.
+In this seven-part webinar series, Imperative shares our insight and experience from two decades of consulting with employers about the legal and practical considerations of criminal history in making hiring decisions and to properly equip employers to make fair, well-informed, and legal hiring decisions.

 In this presentation, we will dive into the statistics and studies surrounding criminal offenses, recidivism, and employment as we review the benefits to businesses from considering and hiring qualified former offenders for positions.
 We will also review risk-evaluation and mitigation techniques employers should consider to ensure smart hiring decisions.